DMVis/DMVis/documentation/components/DynamicAxis.md

 - Type: `string[]`
 - Default: `[]`

 The order that the axes should be drawn in.
 The array should contain strings identical to column names in the dataset.
-Defaults to `[]`, which draws axes in the order that they appear in the dataset.
+Defaults to `[]`, which draws axes in the order they appear in the dataset.

+> Note: You can exclude rows from the dataset by removing these entries from the array.

 ### squashOuterTicks

 - Type: `boolean`
 - Default: `false`

-Whether or not to tuck in the first and last tick.
+Specifies whether or not to tuck in the first and last tick.

 ### alignment